NewForester/cribtutor/README.md

     ./cribtutor -t <test> [-p]

-where <test> are the initial letters of the test file name.
+where &lt;test&gt; are the initial letters of the test file name.
-Tests whose names end in _-p_ should be run with the _-p_ flag, which simply prints. no questions asked.
+Tests whose names end in _-p_ should be run with the _-p_ flag, which simply prints, no questions asked.

 The tests are used for regression purposes: